U.S. journalism benefiting from 'game-changing' investments: study

 The State of the News Media takes a wide survey of the media landscape including cable and broadcast television.
 This year marks the 11th edition of the report.

-The authors also noted the feeding frenzy for local broadcast TV stations that resulted in several big acquisition deals for Gannett, Sinclair, and Tribune Co.
+The authors also noted the feeding frenzy for local broadcast TV stations that resulted in several big acquisition deals for Gannett (GCI.N), Sinclair (SBGI.O), and Tribune Co TRBAA.PK.

 Transactions were up more than 200 percent with value of $8 billion worth of deals up 367 percent.